 Speaker 4 (11:25 AM - 12:10 PM)

-Associate Professor, Biology and Applied Physics, Stanford University
+Associate Professor, Department of Biology and Applied Physics, Stanford University

 "Neural ensemble codes underlying long-term associative memory"

 Round-Table Lunch Discussion with speakers for selected participants.